-- Completely, and rapidly loads complex clinical knowledge into expert minds.
+- Amplifire is a tool that more accurately, completely, and rapidly loads complex clinical knowledge into expert minds.
 It gives us not only the ability to transmit knowledge, but the ability to measure how well we transmitted it and how well it stuck. - Brent James, MD Clinical Professor at the Clinical Excellence Research Center at Stanford University